colcon/colcon.readthedocs.org/reference/discovery-arguments.rst

 \\--packages-ignore [PKG_NAME [PKG_NAME ...]] [``colcon-package-selection``]
   Ignore packages by name as if they were not discovered.
   In contrast to being skipped using
-  :doc:`package selection <package-selection-arguments>` arguments ignored packages aren't considered in the dependency graph.
+  :doc:`package selection <package-selection-arguments>` arguments, ignored packages aren't considered in the dependency graph.

 .. _discovery-args_packages-ignore-regex_arg: